espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-hmi-devkit-1/user_guide.rst

      - Description
    * - ESP32-S2-WROVER Module
      - ESP32-S2-WROVER is a powerful, generic Wi-Fi MCU module that integrates ESP32-S2.
 It has a PCB antenna, a 4 MB external SPI flash and an additional 2 MB PSRAM.
-   * - Temperature & Himidity Sensor
+   * - Temperature & Humidity Sensor
-     - Temperature & himidity sensors for detecting ambient temperature and humidity.
+     - Temperature & humidity sensors for detecting ambient temperature and humidity.
 Read via the I2C bus.
    * - RGB LED
      - Addressable RGB LED (WS2812), driven by GPIO21.
 Can switch between the LED and IR LED via IO expander.
    * - Ambient Light Sensor